Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 The best way to use Bentonite clay is to make a clay mask to pop on your hair.

-How to Use Clay on Naturally curly Hair
+How to Use Clay on Naturally Curly Hair

 How do you make a hair mask for curly hair?

 It is really easy and super quick to make and use clay hair wash.
-You can purchase clay here check the sizes of the pots and bags some you get much more for your money
+You can purchase clay here check the sizes of the pots and bags you get much more for your money

-- Use a wooden or plastic bowl and spoon when you’re making your clay mixture as metal can activate the clay which can reduce the effects on your hair and skin.
-Also do not expose metal rings wear gloves if necessary.
+- Use a wooden or plastic bowl and spoon when you’re making your clay mixture as metal can activate the clay, which can reduce the effects on your hair and skin.
+Also, do not expose metal rings wear gloves if necessary.

 - Use 1 – 2 tbsp of bentonite clay